Giri-Bagusetti/add_zookeeper_node/README.md

 Usage
 ------------------------------------------------------------------------

-This playbook is for adding / removing zookeeper nodes to / from the existing zookeeper cluster.
+This playbook is for adding / removing zookeeper nodes to / from an existing zookeeper cluster.

+I have followed a proper way of restarting the entire cluster after adding / removing a node.

+i.e.

+start the zk service on the new node

+start all the followers

+start the leader

 How to use this PlayBook